 What to expect

-- Pharmacists work in the dispensary and on the wards, with regular patient contact, on a daily basis.
-They may also work in laboratories and small, sterile rooms called 'clean rooms'.
+- You may work in laboratories and small, sterile rooms called clean rooms.
 Much of the work involves dealing directly with chemicals and medicines.

 - Jobs are available in most towns and cities but seldom in rural areas.

 - Travel within a working day and overseas work are uncommon.

 To qualify as a hospital pharmacist, you need to: